HIV Infections/AIDS

 Every drug has possible side effects and you should discuss them with your doctor.
 The follow-up with your doctor is life-long.

 HIV is a notifiable disease in Singapore.
 Do not worry about restriction of travel if you are a Singaporean, the notification is for statistics purposes.
-However, if you are a foreigner, you may face a travel entry ban unless your physician applies for a permit for you to re-enter Singapore for treatment.
+However, if you are a foreigner, you may not be able to get a work permit/employment pass/PR status.

 There are also anonymous testing facilities in Singapore if you are concerned about HIV notification.

-For more information, please see MOH ( Ministry of Health ) or HPB ( Health Promotion Board ) websites.
+For more information, please see Ministry of Health Singapore (MOH) or Health Promotion Board Singapore (HPB) websites.